sftcd/openssl/esnistuff/nginx.md

             fastcgi_param SSL_ESNI_HIDDEN $ssl_esni_hidden;
             fastcgi_param SSL_ESNI_COVER $ssl_esni_cover;

+## Some OpenSSL deprecations

+On 20191109 I re-merged my nginx fork with upstream, and then built against the latest OpenSSL.
+I had to fix up a couple of calls to now-deprecated OpenSSL functions.
+I think I found non-deprecated alternatives for both.
+Those were:
+    - ``SSL_CTX_load_verify_locations``
+    - ``ERR_peek_error_line_data``

 ## TODO/Improvements...

 - Figure out how to get nginx to use openssl as a shared object.